watson-developer-cloud/node-red-labs/watson_services_labs/speech_to_text/lab_speech_to_text.md

 Note: To use the Speech To Text node we ran into some restrictions, which will be solved soon.
 This is why this lab is based on a stand-alone system.

 Speech to Text service can be used anywhere voice-interactivity is needed.
-The service is great for mobile experiences, transcribing media files, call center transcriptions, voice control of embedded systems, or converting sound to text to then make data searchable.
+The service is great for mobile experiences, transcribing media files, call centre transcriptions, voice control of embedded systems, or converting sound to text to then make data searchable.
 Supported languages include:
 - US English
 - Spanish
 - Japanese